le0pard/mongodb_logger/README.md

   Now you can see web interface by url "http://localhost:3000/mongodb"

-  If you've installed Resque as a gem and want running the front end without Rails application, you can do it by this command:
+  If you've installed MongodbLogger as a gem and want running the front end without Rails application, you can do it by this command:

       mongodb_logger_web config.yml